Other than Jammu and Kashmir, no major terror strike in India after Modi took over: Rajnath Singh | Politics

 "It seems that terrorists are now scared of the BJP government.
 This is not a small thing,'' he said.

-''Terrorists now realise that they are not secure even in their safe havens.
-What we did (surgical strike in PoK) after the Uri attack gave a clear message to the world that we can kill terrorists on this side as well as by crossing the border if need arises,'' Singh said.
+''Terrorists now realise that they are not secure even in their safe-havens.
+What we did (surgical strike in PoK) after the Uri attack gave a clear message to the world that we can kill terrorists on this side as well as by crossing the border if the need arises,'' Singh said.

 Had the previous Congress governments been sensitive towards Army jawans, the issue of OROP, which the soldiers had been demanding for 40 years, would have been resolved, he said.
 The Congress did not accept their demand, he added.